 The Australian Government is committed to supporting Ukrainians and their family members who are in Australia because of the war.

-The Minister will make an offer of a permanent stay in Australia, on a case-by-case basis, to Ukrainian nationals who hold a Temporary Humanitarian Concern (subclass 786) visa.
+The Minister will make an offer of a permanent stay in Australia, on a case-by case-basis, to Ukrainian nationals who hold a Temporary Humanitarian Concern (subclass 786) visa which was offered in 2022.

-This permanent pathway is through the grant of a Resolution of Status (subclass 851) visa to individuals who accept the offer of a permanent stay and meet relevant criteria for the grant of the visa.
+This permanent pathway is through the grant of a Resolution of Status (subclass 851) visa.
+This visa is available to individuals who accept the offer of a permanent stay and meet relevant criteria for the grant of the visa.
 Resolution of Status (RoS) visa holders are able to stay in Australia permanently with the same rights as permanent residents.
 This includes access to:

 RoS visa holders are also eligible for: